raynierarca11/textandtouch/README.md

 s
 another day, another.
 e
-another day, another to conquer the day.dsdsde eesds up skill and enjoy the presentd
+another day, another to conquer the day.dsdsde. eesds up skill and enjoy the presentd